What Are Inverted Nipples?

 - Immediate results with minimal scarring

-- Boosting self-confidence and well-being
+- Boosting confidence and well-being

-Hormonal changes: Puberty, menopause and menstrual cycles can influence breast size and shape.
+Hormonal changes: puberty, menopause, and menstrual cycles can influence breast size and shape.

-Life events: Pregnancy, breastfeeding and weight changes can lead to changes in the breast, sometimes accentuating asymmetry.
+Life events: pregnancy, breastfeeding, and weight changes can lead to changes in the breast, sometimes accentuating asymmetry.

 Yes, in some cases, invaginated nipples can make breastfeeding difficult, as the baby may have difficulty grasping the nipple properly.